-Would the Duty of Candour as currently proposed change culture and behaviour?
+Would the Duty of Candour as currently proposed do enough to change culture and behaviour?

-The Duty of Candour as currently drafted only deals with the circumstances when an organisation may be held to account for a breach of the duty for not disclosing an incident.
+The Duty of Candour should not only deal with the circumstances when an organisation may be held to account for a breach of the duty for not disclosing an incident.
 Whilst this is important, we have always argued that the opportunity should be taken to do much more to support a culture change.
 Just as important is requiring organisations to do everything practically possible to train and support staff in complying with the duty, including protecting them from any punitive action by the employer if they are "doing the right thing" by informing patients / their families about incidents that have affected them.
 This could be included in the regulations.
 Not to do so would be a massive missed opportunity to fully support and underpin the desired change of culture.

-Will individuals be covered by a Duty of Candour?
+Should individuals be covered by a Duty of Candour?

 Robert Francis QC recommended that a statutory duty of candour apply to individuals as well as to organisations.
 It is important that every individual with responsibility for communicating with patients/families needs to be covered.
 This will include people like complaints staff, lawyers and risk managers who may not be a regulated health professional.
-We believe Robert Francis QC's recommendations should be implemented.
-However, we do think that if proposed CQC duty of candour regulation is worded appropriately, it would go a long way to ensure individuals are fully aware of the serious implications for them if they do not act in accordance with the duty.
+The Secretary of State for Health has confirmed he does not accept this recommendation.
+However, we suggest that if proposed CQC duty of candour regulation is worded appropriately, it would go a long way to ensure individuals are fully aware of the serious implications for them if they do not act in accordance with the duty.
 For instance, organisations should be required to take appropriate disciplinary action, and/or refer to the appropriate regulator, if individual employees prevent the organisation from complying with its duty of candour.

-Would the Government's current proposals put doctors and nurses in an impossible situation?
+Would restricting the Duty of Candour put doctors and nurses in an impossible situation?